smishra088/intelligent-robotic-tour-guide/README.md

 Integrates voice input, GPT-4 response generation, and real-time preference extraction in a complete user interface.
 The system captures user voice, generates personalized responses, and extracts intent in a structured form.

 ---
+### 5. `anomaly_module`
+Implements real-time detection of crowds and obstacles using YOLOv8, enhancing the robot’s awareness of its environment.
+The module processes visual input from the camera and flags anomalies to support safe interaction in the museum space.

+---

 These components provide robust support for natural language understanding and personalization based on user commands, as described in the original proposal.